cjoakim/CosmosAIGraph/impl2/readme.md

-# CosmosAIGraph - imdb graph
+# CosmosAIGraph - Impl2 IMDb Graph

-This page documents how to create and use a large-sized graph for CosmosAIGraph by using the public IMDb dataset.
+This page documents how to create and use a large-sized graph for CosmosAIGraph by using the public IMDb dataset, and execute the web application.

 This process is described in these four sections of this page:
 - **1. Data Wrangling**